Calebu6214/Akans-name-generating-form/README.md

 Google Chrome for local running.
 Lnguages incoporated in developing are HTML,CSS,Javascript and Bootsrap CDN.
 ## Known Bugs
+ The form displays female name by default and also male name.Planning to work on it in future.

 ## Technologies Used
 Web stucture with HTML and Bootsrap CDN and CSS for styling.